-They will need to practice the same procedural skills (handwriting, spelling) for longer than other children, give them lots of praise and see them shine.
+They will need to practice the same procedural skills (handwriting, spelling see Nicolson and Fawcett) for longer than other children, give them lots of praise and see them shine.

 Spelling, I feel, is the key to writing for dyslexic children.
-Studies show that whilst they may have a broad vocabulary, they will limit writing to what they can spell (or what they think they can spell!).
+Studies show that whilst they may have a broad vocabulary and good understanding, they will limit writing to what they can spell (or what they think they can spell!).

 Top Ten Tips:

-Have the child engage with these target words and to self-check their work during editing time.
+Have the child engage with these target words and self-check their work during editing time.

-2) Look for patterns/analyse of spelling errors: do they transpose letters e.g.alos for also (I think they get scrambled in working memory).
-Do they confuse particular sounds? /f/ and /th/ or /c/ and /g/ if so, draw attention to these sounds by showing the child in a mirror or feeling the throat.
+2) Look for patterns/analyse spelling errors: do they transpose letters e.g.alos for also (I think they get scrambled in working memory, or parhaps a weakness in visual recall).
+Do they confuse particular sounds? /f/ and /th/ or /c/ and /g/ if so, draw attention to these sounds by showing the child in a mirror or by feeling the throat.
 Do they miss syllables out?
 Again have them feel the movement of the jaw, a vowel creates a syllable.
-Syllable division shown here:
+Syllable division shown here, the division is made where the vowel is long (open):

 4) As with vocabulary, teach affixes and root words, also etymology (history of words).